dotnet/arcade/Documentation/DependencyDescriptionFormat.md

 The dependency description is comprised of two types of assets:
 - **1 Dependency Details File** - XML file containing a set of information for each input dependency:
   - Dependency Name – Unique, typically the package name, but it is not required that individual packages be listed.
 For example, a repo which ingests 10 assets with the same version could group all under a single dependency.
-  -Version – Version of dependency
+  - Version – Version of dependency
-  - URL – URL of repository (typically) that dependency the asset.
+  - URL – URL of repository (typically) that produced the asset.
   - SHA – Git SHA at which the dependency was produced
-  - Dependency Class – Build or Product
+  - Dependency Class – Either 'Build' or 'Product'.
+'Build' dependencies are those that are used to produce the product, 'Product' dependencies are effectively everything else.
+It is useful to differentiate between these so that we know how we are building (e.g. what CLI SDKs are in use across all repositories).
+Defined another way, two successive builds of a Build dependency on the same sha could produce two different tools (version-wise) with the same functionality.
+Using either of thse different build dependencies would produce no bit difference in the output product.
 - **N Dependency Expression Files** – Places where dependencies are expressed.
 These are well known locations and formats.
 The version expressions are listed below.
   - Version Props File – The props file
   - Global Json – Global json file (e.g. CLI SDK version)